venture-hacks/webapp-starter/GUIDE.md

 Most importantly, it allows you to import 'modules' (other libraries of code) as well as other json files.

-Look in `server.js` to see a config
+Look in `server.js` to see a config file loaded into an objec using the `require()` method.
+We'll configure later.

 ## Step 1: Express
 The most popular node server framework is [express](https://expressjs.com/).